Astral-Credits/Astral-Credits-Bot/README.md

 `/role_tip` - Tip a random user with a certain role some coins/tokens from your tipbot balance

 `/active_rain` - Tip multiple random recently active users some coins/tokens from your tipbot balance (Note: must be active in the same channel in the last 24HRs).
-YHou can set `num_users: max` to tip all active users!
+You can set `num_users: max` to tip all active users!

 `/role_rain` - Tip multiple random users with a certain role some coins/tokens from your tipbot balance